CindyJS/website/src/pages/docs/cindygltutorial/textures.md

   , [0,0,0]
 ));
 ```
-The direction of the rotation was chosen such that the "sun" will rise in "the east".
+The direction of the rotation was chosen such that the sun will rise in the east.

 Altogether, if you would like to create this spinning earth [as an HTML-Applet](earth.html) you could have the following source: